gallenc/COM304_FOUNDATION_1/sessions/session9/docs/network-layer.md

 Note however that the bottom address of this range is reserved as the `network address` 192.168.0.0 and the top address of this range is reserved as the `broadcast address` 192.168.0.255 which leaves us 254 usable host addresses in this network.

 The `broadcast address` can be used by a host in the subnet to send a message which will be received by all hosts in the subnet regardless of their ip address.
+Note that this is the basis of the Address Resolution Protocol (ARP) discussed in the section on the [Link Layer](../docs/link-layer.md)

 Lets take another example `192.168.10.1/30`